radudobrinescu/nodeapp/README.md

 ##### Workstation/control machine
 A VM or local laptop with the necessary tools to run the project.
-To install the required tools follow the steps below:
+To install the required tools on a Linux machine follow the steps below:

 1. Clone this repository on the control machine
 2. Execute */scripts/init_workstation.sh*